blkcor/react-template/README.md

-# A litter demo for react building for like-questionaire
+# React-template 🌠
+This is a template for react projects.
+It includes a basic vite, eslint, prettier, husky and commitlint. 🎇